 Exfoliating delivers on the anti-aging promise.
 On top of making your skin look healthy and removing impurities that could settle in fine lines and wrinkles, exfoliating kick-starts your skin’s cell turnover.

-Your skin is constantly making new skin, but as we age, our cellular turnover begins to decline.
+Your skin is constantly making new skin, but our cellular turnover begins to decline as we age.
 Exfoliating sends the message to your skin cells that new skin needs to be made.
 New skin means fewer fine lines, wrinkles, and dark spots.

 Your face isn't the only area of skin that can benefit from exfoliation.
 You can exfoliate the skin all over your body with a process called dry brushing.